Experienced Bellingham Wrongful Death Attorneys Ready To Serve You

 While every wrongful death claim will, understandably, be slightly different (as circumstances are different in each case), there is a general process that most claims follow:

 - Retain an attorney: The first step in filing a claim is, of course, hiring a knowledgeable and experienced lawyer to represent you.
 Having an attorney who understands the law and the best legal strategies to employ on your behalf is essential.

 - Investigate and gather evidence: Generally, wrongful death claims require extensive investigation into the cause of the accident as well as how it led to the family member’s death.
 An experienced lawyer will understand how to review medical records, interview witnesses, and retain experts to investigate and determine if evidence of wrongdoing exists to support a claim.
 During this portion of the process, you will also identify all potential defendants in the case.

 - Filing the lawsuit: After gathering sufficient evidence and determining the appropriate defendants, your lawyer will officially file the claim and choose a personal representative in the lawsuit.

 - Conducting discovery: During the discovery phase of the claim, the defendants and plaintiffs will exchange records, evidence, and other important information, including answering written questions, taking depositions, and deposing or interviewing expert witnesses, if necessary.

-- Settlement or Trial: At any time prior to the end of a trial, the parties may decide to settle the case for an agreed upon amount.
-If the case does not settle, a judge or jury will ultimately issue a decision in the matter.
+- Settlement or Trial: At any time prior to the end of a trial, the parties may decide to settle the case for an agreed-upon amount.
+If the case does not settle, a judge or jury will ultimately issue a decision on the matter.

 Someone to Fight for You